dyedgreen/deno-sqlite/CONTRIBUTING.md

 The library should be easy to use and behave as any regular JavaScript library would in Deno.
-This means, it should only need the required permissions (e.g. if only in-memory databases are used, no permissions should be necessary).
+This means, it should only need the required permissions (e.g. if only in-memory databases are used, no permissions should be necessary.
+If a database is opened in read-only mode, `--allow-read` should be sufficient).

 ## License